dhruvio/js_react-elm-example/doc/0-intro.md

 0. **Introduction to React and unidirectional state management.**
 1. Asynchronous side-effects and state management
-2. Client-side routing and top-level components
+2. Project organization and top-level components
+3. Client-side routing
-3. Testing and quality management
+4. Testing and quality management

 ### 0.0.2 Learning outcomes